ariadiprana/003ajaxjquery/README.md

-# :fire: 002 ORM People Skill :fire:
+# :fire: 003 JavaScript Ajax and jQuery :fire:

 ## Description
 This repository is built to fulfill the task from Hacktiv 8 coding bootcamp in phase 2.